saskiakutz/BaClAva/README.md

 If you work on a **Linux** machine, it might be that you need to install the C++ engine for [V8](https://ropensci.org/blog/2020/11/12/installing-v8/) separately.

-The R packages used in this software are from CRAN and Bioconductor repositories.
-Since the program often does not correctly identify the Bioconductor package, go to R and install `BiocManager (install.packages("BiocManager")` and `rhdf5 BiocManager::install("rhdf5")` by hand.
+The R packages used in this software are from CRAN, Bioconductor, and GitHub repositories.
+Since the program often does not correctly identify which packages are from the Bioconductor repository, go to R and install `BiocManager (install.packages("BiocManager")` and `rhdf5 BiocManager::install("rhdf5")` by hand.
 For all other packages, run `packages_list.R`.
 If any other packages raises an error message, try to install them individually and/or check out the error messages.

 In order to use BaClAva, start it from the IDE or terminal, but make sure that you have the correct environment activated.